Long Live the Queen (video game): Development

 The game was developed by Hanako Games, which also created Cute Knight, Cute Knight Kingdom, and Magical Diary, all of which are designed for girls but appeal to a wider audience.
 Long Live The Queen has darker themes than the previous titles.

 A free update for the game was released on January 26, 2015 adding new characters, story elements and endings and other content to the game.

+Follow-up game

+On November 21, 2025, a follow-up game, Galaxy Princess Zorana, was released.

 Reception

 Long Live the Queen received "mixed or average" reviews according to review aggregator Metacritic.

-Technology Tell gave a score of 90/100 to the game, writing: "It’s really an unusual adventure and I admire Hanako Games and Spiky Caterpillar for stepping a little outside their comfort zone to release a darker game that requires players to think smart and manage emotions to keep a character alive."
+Technology Tell gave a score of 90/100 to the game, writing: "It's really an unusual adventure and I admire Hanako Games and Spiky Caterpillar for stepping a little outside their comfort zone to release a darker game that requires players to think smart and manage emotions to keep a character alive."
 IndieGames reviewed it positively, writing: "Long story short, Long Live The Queen is a solid title."